BrownSpaceEngineering/PVDXosV2/README.md

    - Execute `make` to build the project.

-3. **[Only Needed Once] Flash the Bootloader:**
+3. **Flash the Bootloader:**

-   - If you're using a brand-new devboard, you'll need to flash the bootloader once.
+   - If you're using a brand-new devboard, you *must* flash the bootloader.
 This is done by running `make flash_bootloader`.
+Once GDB starts up successfully, you can exit gdb.
-   - If you're using a devboard that has already been set up, you can skip this step.
+   - If you're using a devboard that has already been set up, you can usually skip this step, but it never hurts!
-   - If/When the bootloader gets an update, you can update it by
+   - If/When the bootloader gets an update, you can update it by running `make flash_bootloader` again.

 4. **Connect and Run:**
    - Use `make connect` to connect to the board and auto-flash/run the program.